jigar-dhulla/laravel-http-to-curl/README.md

-# Extended Http to dump and die with Curl command
+# Laravel HTTP to Curl

-This will create a macro for `PendingRequest` which will expose the new method `ddWithCurl` for `Http` Facade.
+Simple tool to dump the raw curl command from Laravel HTTP Request.

 ## Installation